Floyd Mayweather to fight unbeaten boxer Don Moore on Dubai hotel helipad

 The American has fought in exhibition bouts since, stopping kickboxer Tenshin Nasukawa in 2018 and going the distance with YouTuber Logan Paul last June.

-Now Mayweather is set to box again when he faces the unbeaten Moore on the helipad of the Burj Al Arab Jumeirah hotel on 14 May.
+Now Mayweather is set to box in another exhibition fight when he faces the unbeaten Moore on the helipad of the Burj Al Arab Jumeirah hotel on 14 May.

 Moore, also 45, has a professional record of 18-0-1 but has not fought since 2016.